|

 That included Lower Township Communications personnel and all 9-1-1 calls, which were forwarded to the Cape May County Office of Emergency management in Court House, and rerouted to a mobile dispatch area set up in a nearby emergency management vehicle.

-handled in a timely fashion, according to police, and emergency services were not interrupted due to the gas leak.
+All calls of an emergency nature were handled in a timely fashion, according to police, and emergency services were not interrupted due to the gas leak.

 Roads around the complex were closed off to traffic as a safety precaution.